Existence results in large-strain magnetoelasticity: Quasistatic Setting

-In this section we prove the existence of quasi-static evolutions of the system driven by the energy $E$ under time-dependent applied loads and dissipative effects.
+In this section we {\MMM study quasistatic evolutions of the model} driven by time-dependent applied loads and dissipative effects.
 The framework is the theory of \emph{rate-independent processes} \cite{mielke.roubicek} with the notion of \emph{energetic solutions}.
-We start describing the general setting.